rivindu02/AmpAware/README.md

 - **Ransika L.G.C.**
 - **Basith M.N.A.**
 - **Kumarage R.V.**
-- **Samuditha H.K.P.** (myself)
+- **Samuditha H.K.P.**

-## 📌 Project Overview
+## Project Overview
-AmpAware is an innovative **smart plug base** designed to provide users with the convenience of both manual and remote switching, real-time power monitoring, and enhanced safety features.
-The product is aimed at tech-savvy consumers and households looking to optimize energy consumption while maintaining control over their electrical devices from anywhere via the **Blynk IoT platform**.
+ **AmpAware Smart Plug Base** is designed to address everyday challenges related to energy management and control over electrical appliances.
+Based on identified user needs, the device provides remote and manual control, real-time power monitoring, and safety features, all integrated into a compact and user-friendly designThe product is aimed at tech-savvy consumers and households looking to optimize energy consumption while maintaining control over their electrical devices from anywhere via the **Blynk IoT platform**.

 Unlike a fully smart home system, **AmpAware** allows targeted control of specific appliances, making automation more cost-effective and accessible.
 It is compact, easy to install, and provides smart energy monitoring with surge protection to ensure safety.

-## 🎯 Problem Statement & Justification
+## Problem Statement & Justification
 Many households face energy management challenges, including:
 - **Forgotten Appliances**: Devices left on unnecessarily, leading to energy waste.
+Also it can even cause the fires.
 - **Lack of Energy Data**: No real-time tracking of power usage.
 - **High Electricity Bills**: Inefficient energy consumption.

 Existing smart home systems can be expensive and require a full home upgrade. **AmpAware Smart Plug Base** offers an affordable and customizable solution, enabling users to automate and monitor individual appliances instead of committing to a full smart home conversion.

-## 🔧 Features & Specifications
+## Features & Specifications
-### 🌟 Key Features:
+### Key Features:
 - **Remote Control**: Turn devices on/off via the **Blynk IoT app**.
 - **Manual Control**: Physical button for direct switching.
 - **Power Monitoring**: Real-time voltage and current measurement.